godaddy/godaddy.github.io/_posts/2019-04-16-kubernetes-external-secrets.md

 CLI](https://github.com/silasbw/kubernetes-external-secrets-cli) that
-makes migration easy by converting a `Secret` to a series of AWS CLI commands and a kubectl command that load your secret data into AWS Secrets Manager and create a complimentary `ExternalSecret` object.
+makes migration easy by converting a `Secret` to a series of AWS CLI commands and a kubectl command that load your secret data into AWS Secrets Manager and create a complementary `ExternalSecret` object.

 ## Other approaches